 - Machine-washable padding.
 Things are going to be messy when it comes to your little one’s first meals, and many high chair manufacturers have graciously offered solutions for cleaning off food.
 Some offer easy-to-remove padding to easily whip off the seat cover and throw into the wash, so keep an eye out for that handy feature.

 - Storage capability.
-If you want to avoid tripping over your high chair or simply want it out of the way when not eating, consider a high chair model that folds up.
+If you want to avoid tripping over your high chair or simply want it out of the way when not eating, consider a folding high chair.
 Many companies offer chairs with compact designs that can fit into a pantry easily.

 Interested in a chair that can change along with your growing baby?
 Several high chairs convert to booster and toddler seats with different methods and designs.